 13. Systemic Risk Reporting on Form PF.
 In October 2011, the SEC adopted rule 204(b)-1 requiring registered advisers with at least $150 million in private fund assets under management to submit periodic reports on new Form PF.
 Advisers must file Form PF electronically on a confidential basis.
 Form PF is designed, among other things, to assist the Financial Stability Oversight Council (FSOC) in its assessment of systemic risk in the U.S. financial system.

 Private Fund Assets.
 For purposes of Form PF, private fund assets (or, “regulatory assets under management”) must include assets attributable to investors, whether U.S. or non-U.S. investors, and any uncalled capital commitments.
-Private fund assets must be made on a gross basis.
+Private fund assets must be calculated on a gross basis.
 Advisers cannot subtract any outstanding indebtedness or other accrued but unpaid liabilities (including accrued fees or expenses) in shareholder accounts.
 Accordingly, borrowings to provide trading leverage are included.

 a.
-Smaller private fund advisers.
+Smaller Private Fund Advisers.
 Advisers that manage at least $150 million of private fund assets, but less than the amounts that make them “large private fund advisers,” complete only section 1 of Form PF.
 They file annually within 120 days of the end of their fiscal year.

 Section 1 requires, for each private fund, limited information about the size, leverage, investor types, investor concentration, liquidity and fund performance.
 This section also requires information regarding strategy, counterparty exposures, and use of trading and clearing mechanisms for each private fund that is a hedge fund.

 b.
 Larger Private Funds Advisers.
-Three types of “Large Private Fund Advisers” that meet certain thresholds for assets under management based on investment strategy type are required to complete additional sections of Form PF.
+Three types of “large private fund advisers” that meet certain thresholds for assets under management based on investment strategy type are required to complete additional sections of Form PF.

 Large Hedge Fund Advisers.
 Advisers managing at least $1.5 billion in hedge fund assets must file quarterly within 60 days of their quarter end and, in addition to Section 1, must complete Section 2 of Form PF.